A BRIEF INTRODUCTION

 - Bouge: living to your fullest even when there are constraints

-- Rouge: the color red (in French, my favorite language) which resembles fortune, boldness, passion, and love
+- Rouge: the color red (in French) which resembles fortune, boldness, passion, and love

-- Curated for the bold ones: I believe that the only way to be impactful is to be daring and bold.
-That’s why I love making a statement, whether it’s with fashion, my makeup, or my opinions.
-Bouge & Rouge is a collection of my bold statements.
+- Curated for the bold ones: I believe that the only way to be impactful and make a statement is to be daring and bold.
+Bouge & Rouge is a collection of my statements.

 Height: 5’3″ / 160cm